-In Chapter 20, we focus on the Progressive era and Progressivism: a series of movements that brought together reform-minded individuals and groups with differing solutions to the nation's problems in the years from 1895 to 1920.
+The Progressive era and Progressivism: a series of movements that brought together reform-minded individuals and groups with differing solutions to the nation's problems in the years from 1895 to 1920.
 The Progressives were members of nationwide organizations that attempted to affect government policy.
 They were people interested in urban issues and urban political and social reform.
 Although Progressives came from all levels of society, new middle-class professionals formed the vanguard of the movement and found expression for their ideas in muckraking journalism.
 In addition, Progressive reform was often rooted in religion, as can be seen through the movement known as the Social Gospel.

 Revolted by corruption and injustice, the new urban middle class called for political reform to make government more efficient, less corrupt, and more accountable.
 Such government, they believed, could be a force for good in American society.
 Some business executives argued for a society organized along the lines of the corporate model; women of the elite classes formed the YWCA and the Woman's Christian Temperance Union.
 Working-class reformers pressed for government legislation to aid labor and improve social welfare.
 Although some reformers turned to the Socialist Party, they were a decided minority and cannot be considered Progressives.
 Progressives generally had far too great a stake in the capitalist system to advocate its destruction and, as a result, were political moderates rather than radicals.